Blockstream/green_android/README.md

 #### Use the released native libraries (recommended):

-To fetch and install the pre-built naitive libraries, run:

-`./app/fetch_gdk_binaries.sh`

 The pre-built native libraries are the same versions used in the builds published by GreenAddress.
+Gradle/Android Studio will automatically use the latest.

 #### Cross-compile the native libraries (advanced):